cloudflare/ai-utils/README.md

 		messages: [
 			{
 				role: "system",
-				content: "Save important information about the user to the KV databse.", },
+				content: "Save important information about the user to the KV database.", },
 			{
 				role: "user",